Bookstore business plan for starting your own business

 Are you thinking of how to open a bookstore?
-Even though the digital era has popularized the use of electronic and audio books, there is a considerable size of population that still prefers to read printed books.
+Even though the digital era has popularized the use of electronic and audio books, there is a considerable size of the population that still prefers to read printed books.
 With the right plan and strategy in place, it is possible to open a bookstore that will transform into a profitable venture with good returns.
 There are different approaches of starting a bookstore considering you can either open an all-inclusive bookshop or concentrate on a specific niche.
 The book reading culture is still alive and becoming a bookstore entrepreneur is definitely a smart idea.

 2.1 The Business